 You’d go in day after day for years, acting like a zombie and just doing what needed to be done.
 Your life would slip away.

 But you know you’re in the wrong career.
 You know there’s more out there.
 You know this isn’t what you really truly want to do.
-So let it be the sign you need to make the right change!

 You had the choice once, and now you have the choice again.
 You are not stuck.
 You are just one decision away from making a change.